Leonardo2745/Leonardo2745/README.md

 ### :arrow_forward: **Age**: 19 years old

 ### I am interested in positions in the programming area.

+### I'm looking to collaborate on OpenSource projects in React/Node

 ### Fun fact about me: I like to play games to relax the atmosphere (^-^).